naturalis/nba-docs/NBA Service descriptions.rst

   ===========  ========================================================================================================================================
    _geoshape     - _geoshape instructs NBA to return specimen documents which are  gathered by collectors during field research in a specific area
                  - example: <base url>/specimen/search/?_geoshape=decoded coordinates of Jordan, shows all specimen found in Jordan
-                 - default setting: not applicable
+                 - default NBA setting geoshape: not applicable
                  - remarks: use lat/long coordinates.
   ===========  ========================================================================================================================================